yehengchen/Object-Detection-and-Tracking/OneStage/yolo/README.md

 ## Workflow

-1. Pre-train a CNN network on image classification task.
+Pre-train a CNN network on image classification task.
+* The coordinates of bounding box are defined by a tuple of 4 values, (center x-coord, center y-coord, width, height) — (x,y,w,h), where x and y are set to be offset of a cell location.
+Moreover, x, y, w and h are normalized by the image width and height, and thus all between (0, 1].
+* A confidence score indicates the likelihood that the cell contains an object: Pr(containing an object) x IoU(pred, truth); where Pr = probability and IoU = interaction under union

 <img src="https://github.com/yehengchen/ObjectDetection/blob/master/OneStage/yolo/yolo_img/yolo.png" width="60%" height="60%">